These paleo snickerdoodles are a real treat made with all wholesome ingredients and the addition of pumpkin for a fall twist!

 These get even more soft as they sit for a day.
 Pumpkin and honey (they are humectants) will both do that to baked goods!
 I like to store mine in the freezer, but on the counter for a few days works too!

-Want some more egg free Paleo recipes?
-Here are some more of mine!!
+Want some more egg free paleo recipes?
+Here are some more paleo vegan goodies to try!!

-- Optional: 1 tablespoon psyllium husks adds a firmer texture
+- 1 tablespoon psyllium husks adds a firmer texture, optional

 - 1 teaspoon cinnamon